hongseok-yang/logic23/README.md

 #### Teaching Staffs

 * Lecturer: [Prof Hongseok Yang](https://cs.kaist.ac.kr/people/view?idx=552&kind=faculty&menu=160) (email: hongseok00@gmail.com.
-Office hour: 4:00pm - 5:00pm Thursday in the room 3403 in E3-1.
+Office hour: 4:00pm - 5:00pm on Thursday in the room 3403 in the E3-1 building.
 You can find more information about it in KLMS.)
 * TA: Taeyoung Kim (email: taeyoungkim21@kaist.ac.kr.
 Office hour: to be announced.)
 * TA: Sangho Lim (limsang555@gmail.com.
 Office hour: to be announced.)